Parindraa/Minecraft-Linux-Bedrock-Launcher-For-Linux-Free/README.md

 And then select the minecraft versions, click x86 Installed.
 Then you can run the game.

 If there is any bugs report one to me.
 I'll fix it.

+Literally made on a chromebook running Manjaro Gnome.